 Understanding Alcohol's Effects

 What happens when you drink an alcoholic beverage?
 Although alcohol affects different people in different ways, in general, it is quickly absorbed from your digestive system into your blood.
-The amount of alcohol in your blood reaches its maximum within 30 to 45 minutes, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+The amount of alcohol in your blood reaches its maximum within 30 to 45 minutes after your last drink, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

-A standard drink is considered to be 12 ounces of beer, five ounces of wine, or 1.5 ounces of 80-proof distilled spirits—all of these contain the same amount (approximately 15 grams or 1/2 ounce) of alcohol.
+A standard drink is considered to be 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of 80-proof distilled spirits — all of these contain the same amount (approximately 15 grams or 1/2 ounce) of alcohol.

-Genetics, body weight, gender, age, what type of beverage, food in your stomach, medications in your system, and your state of health, influence how people respond to alcohol.
+Your genetics, body weight, gender, age, the type of beverage, food in your stomach, medications in your system, and your state of health, all influence how you respond to alcohol.

-Alcohol is broken down through the work of three enzymes.
+Alcohol is broken down through the work of 3 enzymes.
 Research shows that different people can have variations of the gene that produces these enzymes.
 The differences in these enzymes mean that some people metabolize alcohol differently from others.
-For instance, different levels of alcohol metabolizing enzymes cause facial flushing, nausea, and a rapid heartbeat in many people with East Asian heritage—making drinking unpleasant even when only moderate amounts are consumed.
+For instance, different levels of alcohol metabolizing enzymes cause facial flushing, nausea, and a rapid heartbeat in many people with East Asian heritage — making drinking unpleasant even when only moderate amounts are consumed.
 The NIAAA says that genetic differences in these enzymes may help to explain why some ethnic groups have higher or lower rates of alcohol-related problems.

 The extent of alcohol's effect on the central nervous system depends on how much is in your blood and how much blood you have.
-This is because alcohol is distributed through the body by the water in your bloodstream, according to the NIAAA.
+This is because alcohol is distributed through the body by the water in your bloodstream.
 The more water in your blood, the more diluted the alcohol will be.

 Generally, the lower your body weight, the less blood and water you have.
 So, smaller people usually have a higher ratio of alcohol in their blood if they drink the same amount a heavier person drinks.

-For most people, intoxication begins to occur after two to three drinks, but it can occur more quickly, with fewer drinks in a lighter person.
+For most people, intoxication begins to occur after 2 to 3 drinks, but it can occur more quickly, with fewer drinks in a lighter person.
 Keep in mind that the alcohol content of different types of beer, wine, and distilled spirits can vary a lot.